OracleCPS/APIPCS-ICS/README.md

 ## How to Access Common Content

-- The Content guide is best using the Workshop's [GitHub IO Pages Website URL](https://rebrand.ly/ttccommoncontent) - Test
+- The Content guide is best using the Workshop's [GitHub IO Pages Website URL](https://rebrand.ly/ttccommoncontent)